-Have you ever considered starting a coaching business?
+Have you ever considered trying to start your own coaching business?
 (A career coach, a fitness coach, a relationship coach, a leadership coach, anything like that?)

 You might be the kind of person who’s naturally gifted in helping others, but you don’t want to become a pastor or a psychotherapist, so going into coaching feels like a perfect next step for your career.

 Coaching can be an AMAZING career fit for many people — and there’s a huge need for actually good coaches out there — but there are a lot of realities about pursuing it as a full-time career path that you’ll want to know before you quit your job and start the business.
 Being in love with the dream of calling yourself a coach can be very different from truly having a passion for the day-to-day life of being one.

 For example, how much do you enjoy sales conversations?
 Working for yourself is an eat-what-you-kill kind of job, so you’re going to spend a TON of time bringing in clients so you can keep the lights on and pay the bills.